Broch: OS Grid Reference – ND 31028 39501

 Also Known as:

 Archaeology & History

-It seems there’s not been a lot of archaeohistory written about this ruined site — with even the Canmore records saying very little.
+It seems there’s not been a lot of archaeohistory written about this ruined site — nor its companion that was once visible 50 yards to the west.
 In Richard Feachem’s (1977) gazetteer he described it simply as:

 “a turf-covered stony mound some 10ft in height, standing in the middle of an enclosure formed by a ditch with a wall on its inner lip, which is best preserved on the west.”